Stye symptoms to look out for

 What causes a stye?

 Our eyelids have lots of little glands that help to keep the eye moist.
-Sometimes bacteria normally found on the skin (staphylococcus) can find its way into one of these glands, causing an infection.
+Sometimes bacteria normally found on the skin (usually staphylococcus) can find its way into one of these glands, causing an infection.
 A stye could also be caused by an infected eyelash follicle.

 After a couple of weeks, a stye will usually go away on its own.
 But there are a few things you can do to help it on its way, and ease some of your symptoms.

-- If the pain is bothering you, take some paracetamol or ibuprofen as directed.
+- If the pain is bothering you, you may want to take some paracetamol or ibuprofen as directed.

 - While it’s healing, we’d recommend that you avoid wearing contact lenses and eye make-up so that you don’t irritate the infected area.